Meet the Team

 Chelsea is originally from Sherborn, Massachusetts, and is currently pursuing a major in Psychology with a minor in Public Health at Boston University.
 Her research interests are substance use and its effects on serious mental illnesses within minoritized communities.
 This summer, she is working on a UROP project with the lab and will begin her honors thesis during the upcoming academic year.
 Following graduation, she plans to pursue a PhD in Clinical Psychology.

-Constance Furlan (she/her/hers), Undergraduate Research Assistant
+Fini de la Fuente (she/her/hers), Undergraduate Research Assistant

 Gabi Casals (she/her/hers), Undergraduate Research Assistant

 Gabriella is currently studying psychology and public health as an undergraduate at Boston University.
 Her particular interests in child and family psychology are guiding her dreams of completing a PhD in clinical psychology someday, with the hopes of becoming a scientist-practitioner working with children and families facing adversity.
-In the meantime, she delves into her interests at BU by assisting at SUMMIT lab, where she will be completing her Senior Honors Thesis, managing at Boston University Twin Project, and taking seminar classes.
+In the meantime, she delves into her interests at BU by assisting at SUMMIT Lab, where she will be completing her Senior Honors Thesis, managing at Boston University Twin Project, and taking seminar classes.
 When she’s not researching, she loves weightlifting, painting, doing jigsaw puzzles, and playing with her cat.

 Jamila Rodriguez (she/her/hers), Undergraduate Research Assistant